Bregman Stochastic Proximal Point Algorithm with Variance Reduction: Instantiation of specific algorithms

 \subsection{Bregman Loopless SVRP (BLSVRP)}

-We also proposed BLSVRP, using an L-SVRG-style technique with only one loop.
+We also proposed BLSVRP, using an L-SVRG-style technique with only one loop; see Algorithm \myref{algo:srvp-l}.
 The second loop is replaced by a Bernoulli probability.
 It generalizes, to the Bregman distance, L-SVRP found for instance in \citet{khaled2022faster} and \citet{traore2024variance}.